ZephyrTransport/zephyr-website/impactful-research-award.md

 title: "Impactful Research Award"
 ---

-**The Impactful Research Award was not given in 2022**
+**The 2023 Impactful Research Award was presented on January 10, 2023**

 ## Award Description

-The Impactful Research Award shall be given to an individual or team of researchers for a research project that has had the most [relatively recent] impact on bettering the travel analysis field for the public good.
+The Impactful Research Award shall be given in recognition of a project that has a proven positive impact on the transportation and/or land use decision-making field that meets the majority of the following criteria.

-This award shall be considered no less than three years from the publication of the specified work and should have been introduced within the past two decades.
+- Has been broadly adopted or implemented in practice
+- Improved the approach, skills, capability of transportation and land use decision-making process;
+- Whose methodology, formula, design, etc. are freely accessible to the public;
+- Promotes multilateral collaboration; and
+- Advances the travel analysis field for the public good.

-Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
+Nominees are considered by a three-person award committee and forwarded to the Zephyr Board for approval.
 Awards are made at the TRB Annual Meeting.

-## 2021 Awardee
+## 2023 Awardee

+**Congratulations to the winner of the 2023 Impactful Research Award: [STOPS - Simplified Trips-on-Project Software](https://www.transit.dot.gov/funding/grant-programs/capital-investments/stops)**

+STOPS' innovation is its use of census and transit time table data rather than complex regional transportation demand models.
+This simplification minimizes calibration time and significantly reduces project evaluation time.
+STOPS’ impact is evident from its adoption by nearly 100 agencies, with most major transit operators having adopted STOPS as their forecasting platform and many regions developing a regional STOPS model, including the ARC, MetCouncil, Miami-Dade, and Research Triangle region.

+STOPS demonstrates that there is value in a data-driven approach to travel demand forecasting.
+It highlights the importance of good data, which is not only important for transit forecasting, but also for highway forecasting.
+Not only has STOPS streamlined the process, allowing agencies to vet their projects or get approvals more quickly but, in many ways, it has also opened up this market to a wider range of analysts and agencies.
+Analytical tools that lead to good decision making while at the same time minimizing the cost of data collection and resources needed for development and analysis is a noteworthy contribution.

-*Congratulations to the 2021 Recipient of the Impactful Research Award: [MATSim](https://matsim.org), for pioneering accessible and credible open-source travel analysis statistical software.*
+Congratulations to the 2023 Recipient of the Impactful Research Award: STOPS – FTA’s Simplified Trips-On-Project Software, for changing the way we conduct modeling and analysis for major transit projects and demonstrating the value of a data-driven approach to travel demand forecasting.

-The Multi-Agent Transport Simulation project (MATSim) started with Kai Nagel, who was then at ETH Zürich.
-He had previously worked on the TRansportation ANalysis and SIMulation System (TRANSIMS) along with a team of physicists at Los Alamos National Laboratory.
-Kai based the architecture of MATSIM on TRANSIMS and also made the resulting code open-source so that it would be broadly available to transportation researchers.
-After Kai Nagel left ETH for Berlin in 2004, Kay Axhausen joined the team, bringing a different approach and experience.
-This resulted in a collaboration which has been successful and productive for a decade and a half, combining a physicist’s and a civil engineer’s perspective, as well as bringing together expertise in traffic flow, large-scale computation, choice modeling and Complex Adaptive Systems.
-This collaboration has extended to current and former graduate students, academic researchers and consultants across the globe with many model implementations spanning a wide variety of research and applications contexts.
-These model applications have been greatly assisted by the detailed and well-structured documentation and user support structure that the team has assembled.
-Their MATSIM user group meeting in March 2021 included presentations on more than a dozen projects involving over 30 researchers and spanning a range of model applications from active transportation to spread of COVID-19.
-MATSIM has provided the travel demand modeling community with a framework and software modules that are both powerful and eminently usable, creating the type of impactful research for which this Zephyr award is intended.

-The 2021 Impactful Research Award Committee was:
+The 2023 Impactful Research Award Committee was:

-- Thomas Adler, RSG Inc.
-- Suzanne Childress, Puget Sound Regional Council
 - Like Liu, Kittelson & Associates, Inc.
 - Sarah Sun, Federal Highway Administration
+- Jason Hawkins, University of Nebraska

+Board Facilitator: Xinbo Mi

+Presenter at the 2023 TRB Annual Meeting Reception: Jason Hawkins

 ## Award Recipients

 - 2020: Michel Bierlaire, for [Biogeme](https://biogeme.epfl.ch/)
 - 2021: Kai Nagel, Kay Axhausen, and all of the [MATSim](https://matsim.org) development team
+- 2022: The award was not given this year